-1. Develop the critical thinking skills enabling students to produce ad hoc business analyses.

-- 2. Develop skills in using and interpreting the output of business analytical software programs used in industry to gain insight in solving business problems. - 3.
+- 1. Develop the critical thinking skills enabling students to produce ad hoc business analyses/reports. - 2.
+Develop skills in using and interpreting the output of business analytical software programs used in industry to gain insight in solving business problems. - 3.
 Develop the ability to apply and interpret analytical and statistical modeling methodologies in solving real world business problems. - 4.
-Develop the ability to communicate complex problems in everyday language.
+Develop the ability to communicate complex problems in everyday language. - 5.
+Develop and interpret metrics and Key Performance Indicators (KPIs).